-A. The Agreement shall expire ten (10) years from the date of the last signature.
+- A. The Agreement shall expire ten (10) years from the date of the last signature.
 One (1) year prior to the expiration of the Agreement, the USACE shall review the Agreement in order to determine whether it should be reissued or allowed to expire.
-If the Agreement requires reissue, the USACE shall consult with the Consulting Parties, as well as amend the

-Agreement in order to ensure compliance with the most current version of the Federal regulations implementing the NHPA.

-B. The Signatories and Invited Signatories may collectively agree to extend this Agreement to cover additional calendar years, or portions thereof, through an amendment provided that the original Agreement has not expired.
+If the Agreement requires reissue, the USACE shall consult with the Consulting Parties, as well as amend the Agreement in order to ensure compliance with the most current version of the Federal regulations implementing the NHPA. - B. The Signatories and Invited Signatories may collectively agree to extend this Agreement to cover additional calendar years, or portions thereof, through an amendment provided that the original Agreement has not expired.

-XV.
+XVI.
 ANTI-DEFICIENCY ACT

 USACE's obligations under this Agreement are subject to the availability of appropriated funds, and the stipulations of this Agreement are subject to the provisions of the Anti-Deficiency Act.
 USACE shall make reasonable and good faith efforts to secure the necessary funds to implement this Agreement in its entirety.
-If compliance with the Anti-Deficiency Act alters or impairs USACE's ability to implement the stipulations of this Agreement, USACE shall consult in accordance with the amendment procedures found at Stipulation XIII and termination procedures found at Stipulation XII.
+If compliance with the Anti-Deficiency Act alters or impairs USACE's ability to implement the stipulations of this Agreement, USACE shall consult in accordance with the amendment procedures found at Stipulation XIV and termination procedures found at Stipulation XIII.

-XVI.
+XVII.
 EXECUTION AND IMPLEMENTATION

-- A. Nothing in this Agreement is intended to prevent the USACE from consulting more frequently with the Consulting Parties concerning any questions that may arise or on the progress of any actions falling under or executed by this Agreement. - B. This Agreement shall be executed in counterparts, with a separate page for each Signatory, and shall become effective on the date the agreement is signed by or filed with the ACHP. - C. USACE shall ensure that each Signatory and Invited Signatory is provided with an electronic (pdf) and physical copies of the Agreement including signatures.
+A. Nothing in this Agreement is intended to prevent the USACE from consulting more frequently with the Consulting Parties concerning any questions that may arise or on the progress of any actions falling under or executed by this Agreement.

+- B. This Agreement shall be executed in counterparts, with a separate page for each Signatory, and shall become effective on the date the agreement is signed by or filed with the ACHP. - C. USACE shall ensure that each Signatory and Invited Signatory is provided with an electronic (pdf) and physical copies of the Agreement including signatures.
 USACE shall provide electronic copies of additional executed signature pages to the Consulting Parties as they are received.
-USACE shall provide a complete copy of the Agreement with original signatures to any Signatory on request. - D. Execution of this Agreement and implementation of its terms evidence that USACE has taken into account the effects of this undertaking on historic properties and afforded ACHP a reasonable opportunity to comment on USACE's Proposed Actions at MRL Features.
+USACE shall provide a complete copy of the Agreement with original signatures to any Signatory on request. - D. Execution of this Agreement by the Memphis, Vicksburg and New Orleans Districts of USACE, the ACHP, the Missouri SHPO, the Illinois SHPO, the Kentucky SHPO, the Tennessee SHPO, the Arkansas SHPO, the Mississippi SHPO, the Louisiana SHPO (Signatories), The Chickasaw Nation, The Choctaw Nation of Oklahoma, the Quapaw Nation, The Osage Nation (Invited Signatories) and the Mississippi Band of Choctaw Indians, and the United Keetoowah Band of Cherokee Indians in Oklahoma (Concurring Parties) and implementation of its terms evidence that USACE has taken into account the effects of this undertaking on historic properties and afforded ACHP a reasonable opportunity to comment on USACE's Proposed Actions at MRL Features.